 18 December 2015 - These changes were also welcomed by the European Council as a major step forward in the implementation of the Digital Single Market Strategy.

-15 May 2015 The Digital Single Market Strategy was announced.
-The strategy is made up of three pillars -
+6 May 2015 The Digital Single Market Strategy was officially announced.
+The strategy was made up of three pillars -

 - Access to online products and services